 Introduction to Singers

-The New Guinea Singing Dog (NGSD) is a wild roaming canid of the Papua New Guinea Highlands.
+The New Guinea Singing Dog (NGSD) is a free-roaming and village dog of the Papua New Guinea Highlands.
 New Guinea Singing Dogs also go by the informal name “Singer”.
-More recently, due to their very close relation to the Australian dingo, as evidenced by DNA sequencing, the New Guinea Singing Dog is also referred to as the New Guinea Dingo (NGD).
+Researchers have determined that NGSDs are the oldest living relic of the first domestic dogs and embody the earliest human-canine bond.

 The Singer’s multi-pitched howl is unique and when more than one NGSD is present, they will howl together, each one with their own individual song.
 Scroll down on this page to hear and see NGSDs sing.

-Being a primitive canid, the NGSD is intelligent and independent, though they do form strong bonds with their human ‘pack’.
+Being a primitive dog, the NGSD is intelligent and independent.
+They form very strong bonds with their human companions.
 Nevertheless, Singers love freedom to explore and their high prey instinct can cause escape attempts.
+Therefore these dogs are not for everyone.

-Throughout our site there is detailed information about these rare canids.
-We hope you will take the time to learn about NGSDs, their uniqueness and their possible role in the evolution of the dogs we know today.
+Throughout our site there is detailed information about these special dogs.
+We hope you will take the time to learn about NGSDs, their uniqueness and their role in the relationships of the modern dog breeds we know today.

 In this video, the younger male singer (L) begins the song.
 The female (R) appears to wake up and momentarily joins in.